goeiebook/creativelab/README.md

 ---

-The basketball is not in the tree.
-It's not on the ground around the tree.
-Sometimes stories just end.
-Maybe it could be continued as fiction.
+The basketball vanished.
+It was nowhere to be seen.
+Sometimes stories just end, I suppose.
+Maybe the story could be continued as fiction.
 A bird took the basketball.

-There has been an unexpected side-effect to playing with the white ball in public.
-Strangers now smile and we will frequenly exhange a greeting.
+Some unexpected side-effects emerged while playing with the white ball.
+Strangers on the street would smile and greet.
 "Hello", "Nice day", and so on.
-I won't pretend to understand why this is happening, but I can imagine its usefulness.
+I won't pretend to understand why that was happening, so far as the neurochemical explanation might be.
+But I can imagine its usefulness.
 It could be used as a confidence trick.

 Once, while waiting in a subway station, I was approached by a man.
 It started out simply enough.
 Hello, how are you, etc. About ten minutes later he had $200 of my dollars in his pocket.
-He had conned me with a story about his daughter needing money for medication.
+He had conned me with a story about his baby daughter needing money for medication.
+He said I could stay in his house in Israel, should I ever be around.
 He gave me a number I immediately recognized as fake, but I continued to play into his hands.
-I felt very stupid, but ever since then confidence signals have have been amplified.
+I felt very stupid, but ever since I've been more aware of the signals confidence generate.

 ---

-I produce several animations and spam the #creativelab5 hashtag.
+Equipped with javascript snippets, I produce several animations and spam the #creativelab5 hashtag.
+I begin to use a third party library named [TinyColor](https://bgrins.github.io/TinyColor/).
 Profile views continue to climb, a 2335% increase since last month.
+Heady days, indeed.
 This rush of serotonin is normal.
 It's what feeds the world.

+![cWcMsq][cWcMsq] ![alZcsx][alZcsx] ![shv7V4][shv7V4]

 [default]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg